digital-science/dimcli/docsrc/getting-started.md

 This file must be called `settings` and it has to be located in your user directory, in the `.dimensions` folder.
 This is what you'd do on unix systems:

 ```
-$ touch ~/.dimensions/dimcli_settings
+$ touch ~/.dimensions/settings
 ```

 ### Github Gists Token

-By adding a github authentication [token](https://github.com/settings/tokens), it is possible to save API query results to https://gist.github.com/.
+By adding a github authentication [token](https://github.com/settings/tokens) to the settings file, it is possible to save API query results to [https://gist.github.com/](https://gist.github.com/).

 See this guide on [how to create a new token](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 Ensure that the token has the 'gists' scope from the available options.